Certified Dental Assistant (CDA) Salary

 Popular Skills for Certified Dental Assistant (CDA)

-Certified Dental Assistants only report a few specific skills.
-Most notably, skills in Pediatrics, Oral Surgery, Orthodontics, and Radiology are correlated to pay that is above average.
-Those proficient in Oral Surgery are, more often than not, also skilled in Orthodontics.
+Certified Dental Assistants who responded to the survey report just a handful of professional skills.
+Most notably, skills in Oral Surgery, Pediatrics, Orthodontics, and Radiology are correlated to pay that is above average.
+Most people familiar with Oral Surgery also know Orthodontics.

 Pay by Experience Level for Certified Dental Assistant (CDA)